gumbocowboy/Red-Grabber/README.md

 # Red-Grabber

-A simple Python CLI application to download videos from *certain* tube websites in bulk using bookmarks in Firefox.
+A simple Python CLI application to download videos from *certain* tube websites in bulk using bookmarks in Firefox using yt-dlp.

 ## Description

 This project started as a simple way for me to download and hoard video files from adult tube sites.

-The application will attempt to download a video file using links supplied via Firefox Bookmarks exported into JSON.
+The application will attempt to download a video file using links supplied via Firefox Bookmarks exported into JSON, using yt-dlp.

 ## Getting Started